How we work

 theHRDIRECTOR is feature led, and we always include case studies, strategy and comment from key organisations and industry experts.
 We only cover HR news items on the website and legislative news in the In Brief section of the magazine.
 We can assure you that every press release is read (scanned, at least!) so it generally isn’t necessary to call to check that we’ve seen it.
 After this, it would be dealt with in one of the following ways:

-1. If it’s the type of news item that we do cover on the web, it will be saved and used for that purpose quite quickly.
-We do not notify you if we are going to use it – you will need to keep scanning the website, or ensure that the magazine and website are covered by your cuttings agencies.
-However, we don’t cover news of client wins etc, so please bear this in mind when you send us press releases.
+- If it’s the type of news item that we do cover on the web, it will be saved and used for that purpose and you will be alerted via email if you are successful or if not, you will receive a ‘decline’ confirmation.
+Please note, we do not cover news of client wins etc, so please bear this in mind when you send us press releases.

-3. If it’s news of an HR appointment, appropriate to our readership (HR directors, HR senior managers, board appointments or similar HR roles), we will use it on the ‘Movers and Shakers’ section of the website, BUT ONLY IF it is accompanied by a photograph.
+- If it’s news of an HR appointment, appropriate to our readership (Senior HR Leader, board appointments or similar HR roles), we will use it on the ‘Movers and Shakers’ section of the website, BUT ONLY IF it is accompanied by a photograph.
 Again, we do not usually notify you of this usage, so you will need to check regularly.
-Please send appointments to email@example.com
+Please send appointments to firstname.lastname@example.org

 Finally, I would also like to make a quick comment about the name of our publication – theHRDIRECTOR.
 We would appreciate it if you do refer to the magazine correctly – often it is called HR Director, HR magazine, the HR director etc, none of which are correct, and some of which start to blur the boundaries between ourselves and other HR magazines in the sector.
 Thank you for your help in keeping our brand clear and intact!